fabricior0cha/demo-sqs-spring/README.md

 # demo-sqs-spring
-A simple implementation using Spring to send and receive messages of a SQS
+A simple implementation using Spring to send and receive messages from SQS

 ## Next steps
 - [ ] Add DLQ